 Could your dream home be your worst nightmare?

 After what happened in London, Kirsty needs a fresh start with her family.
-And runnin a guesthouse in the Welsh mountains sounds idyllic.
+And running a guesthouse in the Welsh mountains sounds idyllic.

 But then their first guest arrives.